 - Cut butter into ¼-inch pieces and return it to the refrigerator to keep it cold until needed.

 - Preheat oven to 425° F. Line a baking sheet with parchment paper.

 - Combine flour, sugar, baking powder, salt, and lemon zest in a large wide bowl.
 Mix to combine.

 - Add butter to the dry ingredients and toss it to coat with flour.
 Working quickly with clean fingers or a pastry blender, rub or cut butter into the flour mixture until it resembles coarse meal.

 - Turn out the dough on a parchment-lined baking sheet.
 Press in stray bits gently and shape the dough into an a 7 to 8-inch square about 3/4-inch thick.
-It should look a bit rough and ragged.

 - Using a knife or bench scraper, divide the square into 9 smaller squares.
 Divide each square in half diagonally to make 18 small triangles.